Find Affordable College Courses

 New Haven, CT

 Out of the 19 schools in the New England Region that were part of this year’s ranking, Yale University landed the # 2 spot on the list.
-Located in the medium-sized city of New Haven, Yale is a private not-for-profit school with a fairly large student population.
+Located in the midsize city of New Haven, Yale is a private not-for-profit college with a large student population.

 Of the 52 students majoring in social sciences at Yale, 56% are male and 44% are female.